cmacmackin/scribbler/README.md

 - [figureAltCaption](https://github.com/jdittrich/figureAltCaption), perhaps as
   a base from which to build my own plugin for creating and referencing figures?
 - [render_math](https://github.com/getpelican/pelican-plugins/tree/master/render_math)

-## ToDo:
-- [ ] Creade a Markdown plugin which allows references to tables and code blocks?
-- [ ] Add option to force recreation of some or all PDF files
-- [ ] Add a default to the `src`, `html`, and `pdf` commands that opens notes for today.
-- [ ] Provide a way to rename and/or relocate an existing notebook
-- [ ] Send the output of the `list` command to a pager
-- [ ] Write better documentation
-- [ ] Reduce the font size
-- [ ] Create a command to delete notes/appendices
-- [ ] Create command to open `index.html` and `FullNotebook.pdf`